 Am I dehydrated?

 If you feel thirsty, you are likely to already be slightly dehydrated.
 Drinking regularly throughout the day, before you actually feel thirsty is a way to avoid dehydration.
 Not going to the toilet regularly and the colour of your urine can also indicate dehydration.

 Urine should be a pale colour, but if it’s a deep yellow, you aren’t drinking enough water.
-Other common symptoms from not drinking enough are headaches, dry skin, dizziness, and fatigue.
+Other common symptoms of not drinking enough are headaches, dry skin, dizziness, and fatigue.
 Even the slightest hint of dehydration can cause these symptoms and have a significant impact on sporting performance.
-Drinking regularly is vital to prevent these symptoms and allow yourself to perform well in sport.
+Drinking regularly is vital to prevent these symptoms and allow yourself to perform well in sports.

 How does dehydration affect the body?